Solvable Tuple Patterns and Their Applications to Program Verification: Abstract

 \section{Abstract}

 Despite the recent progress of automated program verification techniques, fully automated verification of programs manipulating recursive data structures remains a challenge.
-We introduce the notion of solvable tuple patterns (STPs) to express invariants between list-like recursive data structures.
+We introduce solvable tuple patterns (STPs) and conjunctive STPs (CSTPs), novel formalisms for expressing and inferring invariants between list-like recursive data structures.
 A distinguishing feature of STPs is that they can be efficiently inferred from only a small number of positive samples; no negative samples are required.
-An SMT solver that supports the sequence theory can be used to check that an inferred STP is indeed an inductive invariant.
-After presenting basic properties of STPs and an STP inference algorithm, we show how to incorporate the STP inference into a CHC (Constrained Horn Clauses) solver supporting list-like data structures, which serves as a uniform backend for automated program verification tools.
-A CHC solver incorporating the STP inference has won the ADT-LIN category of CHC-COMP 2025 by a big margin.
+After presenting properties and inference algorithms of STPs and CSTPs, we show how to incorporate the CSTP inference into a CHC (Constrained Horn Clauses) solver supporting list-like data structures, which serves as a uniform backend for automated program verification tools.
+A CHC solver incorporating the (C)STP inference has won the ADT-LIN category of CHC-COMP 2025 by a significant margin.